 I began my career in the fly fishing world at a young age.
 I first picked up a fly rod around age 10, started tying flies at 14, and I was a commercial fly tier at 16.
 I then chose my college based on the fishing surrounding Gunnison, Colorado and began working as a full time guide while working on my bachelor's degree.
-Fast forward to 2017 and I now bring over 15 years of guiding and industry experience to the table, gained while working for some of the industries top outfitters in Colorado, Alaska, Washington, Argentina, Chile, and New Zealand.
+Fast forward to 2019 and I now bring over 18 years of industry experience to the table, gained while working for some of the industries top outfitters in Colorado, Alaska, Washington, Argentina, Chile, and New Zealand.

 For me, fly fishing has always been about having fun while in the outdoors.
 Whether you're an expert or have never touched a fly rod, I consider a day to be successful when we can have a good time on the water.
 Whether it's catching some fish, learning a thing or two, or just enjoying being the escape of being outside, these are all things that can make a day a success in my eyes.